WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 - Creates backups automatically
 - Maintains a rolling set of up to 50 recent backups
 - Ensures you can always revert to a previous stable configuration

-## Disclaimer

-**IMPORTANT:** Overseer directly modifies the Auto Retainer configuration file.
-By using Overseer, you acknowledge and accept the following:

-1. Overseer's modifications will affect Auto Retainer's behaviour.
-2. You are solely responsible for any issues, data loss, or unintended consequences arising from Overseer's use.
-3. Auto Retainer and its developers are not liable for any problems caused by Overseer's modifications.
-4. It is strongly recommended to manually backup your Auto Retainer configuration before first use of Overseer.
-5. Use Overseer at your own risk.
-We cannot guarantee it won't conflict with Auto Retainer or other software.

-By using Overseer, you agree to these terms and accept full responsibility for its use and any consequences thereof.